Tensions rise in water battle along Oregon-California line

 In a year of extreme drought, there is not enough water to go around.
 Already this spring, the gravel beds that the sucker fish spawn in are dry and water gauges on Klamath River tributaries show the flow is the lowest in nearly a century.
 A decision late last summer to release water for irrigators, plus a hot, dry fall with almost no rain has compounded an already terrible situation.

-“Given what I know about the hydrology, it’s just impossible for them to make everyone happy,” said Mike Belchik, a senior fisheries biologist for the Yurok Tribe in Northern California.
+“Given what I know about the hydrology, it’s just impossible for them to make everyone happy,” said Mike Belchik, a senior water policy analyst for the Yurok Tribe in Northern California.
 “There’s just not enough water.”

 The Klamath Water Users Association sent a warning to its membership last week saying there would be “little to no water for irrigation from Upper Klamath Lake this year.”
 It is holding a public meeting Wednesday to provide more information.